MATCHING BRAND & MODEL

 When introducing batteries to an existing string you will first need to put them on a balance charge of 2.5 VPC, measuring the voltage on all units until each battery in the bank reads 2.5 VPC.
 We do not recommend cycling prior to balancing the battery bank.
-A balance charge will eliminate the possibility of uneven charge and ensure the bank is at the same state of charge (SOC) ready to be cycled as normal.
+A balancing charge will eliminate the possibility of uneven charge and ensure the bank is at the same state of charge (SOC) ready to be cycled as normal.

 Many of our Rolls Battery Series 5000 models offer modular cell construction.
 This means that each 2-volt cell is bolted together in series, rather than traditional welding, to provide the desired battery voltage.
 The cells are housed in an outer container (red) and covered with a snap-on lid for protection.
 The outer case provides an extra layer of protection against damage due to spills, punctures or cracks from freezing, etc.

 To replace a cell in a modular Series 5000 model, first, disconnect both terminal connections and remove the battery cover.
 Most covers snap-on or may have small plastic pins along the edge which may be easily removed with a screwdriver.
 You will notice a black silicone has been applied around each terminal.
 This may be removed and will be replaced following the cell replacement.
 A standard automotive silicone will suffice.